-According to new analysis by Direct Line, there was an average of five reported dog thefts in the UK each day in 2017.
-This number has risen by 6.8% from 2016.
+According to new analysis by Direct Line, there were more than five reported dog thefts in the UK each day in 2018.

-The two most common reasons for stealing a dog are to sell-on and for breeding.
+The two most common reasons for stealing a dog are to sell it and for breeding.

-- Resale – Some buyers don’t check the history of their future pets, making it easier for stolen dogs to be sold on for a profit.
+- Resale.
+Some buyers don’t check the history of their future pets, making it easier for stolen dogs to be sold for a profit.

 Most commonly stolen dog breeds

-Certain breeds are seen as money-makers, which has directly led to the rising number of pets being taken.
-In some instances, thieves will be able to make thousands of pounds reselling a dog.
+Certain breeds are seen as money makers, which has directly led to the rising number of pets being taken.
+In some instances, thieves will be able to make thousands of pounds selling a stolen dog.

-If you own a dog on this list you aren’t automatically at risk, but it’s wise to take precautions to stop the worst from happening.
+A dog on this list isn’t automatically at risk, but it’s wise to take precautions to help stop the worst from happening.

 How are dogs being stolen